tboudreaux/mpl_animate/README.md

 pip install mplEasyAnimate
 ```

+also you will need to install ffmpeg, find instructions for you OS of choice

 ## Adding Frames all at once

 mplEasyAnimate allow you to build up a list of matplotlib figures and turn them into an animation.
 You can send a full list in, this works well for small numbers of figures.